christianb93/k8s-on-openstack/README.md

 * group_vars - groups variables that we need
 * .state - this directory contains all state, like the Terraform state, credentials, certificates and other configuration information.
 This directory is not part of the repository, but will be created when the scripts are run
 * gce - this directory contains the scripts for the base platform, i.e. the Terraform templates for the GCE environment, Ansible scripts to prepare the state and the Ansible scripts to install OpenStack - taken from my blog [leftasexercise.com](https://leftasexercise.com/2020/01/20/q-running-your-own-cloud-with-openstack-overview/).
 This script also creates an external network and a m1.nano flavors for later tests
+* local - a directory used to bring up a local environment (see below)
 * nodes - this directory contains scripts needed to bring up our OpenStack nodes on which we will then install Kubernetes
 * cluster - the final scripts for the Kubernetes cluster
 * labxxx - one directory for each lab